Proud recipients of University of San Diego’s Kaleidoscope Award for Exceptional Governance.

 Stewart earned a Bachelor of Sciences degree from Yale College and a Master’s degree from the Yale School of Management.
 He currently resides in La Jolla.

 Now retired, John was the principal and president of Providence Marketing Corp.
 His company provided strategic counsel, marketing, and advertising services to select companies and organizations that include SCJ Johnson, ITW, Jarden Corporation, Hill and Knowlton, The American Film Institute, and National Academy of Recording Arts and Sciences.
 He is the co-founder of New West Products, Inc., a consumer products company that was acquired by ITW.
 Prior to moving to San Diego, John was Publisher and Editorial Director of East/West Network in Los Angeles.
 During this time, he was Adjunct Professor in the USC School of Journalism and served on the Advisory Counsel for the Long Beach University School of Journalism.
-He has served as Chairman of Camp Ronald McDonald and Vice President of Southern California Children’s Cancer Services.
+He has served as Interim Chairman of Camp Ronald McDonald and Vice President of Southern California Children’s Cancer Services.
 A graduate of Brown University, John currently serves on the boards of Ocean Discovery Institute and The Educate a Child Trust (Sri Lanka) and the Advisory Board of Children and Nature Network.